 Challenge: How do your learners rate their engagement?
 And how can you improve it?

 4. Little or no encouragement of the L&D capability

-Over 20% felt that there was little or no encouragement of the L&D professional to become more capable.
-This might be a ‘sick doctor’ syndrome where the L&D professional is neglecting their own development.
+It turns out over 20% felt that there was little or no encouragement.
+In particular, of the L&D professional to become more capable.
+And this might be a ‘sick doctor’ syndrome where the L&D professional is neglecting their own development.

 Challenge: How much are you practising what you preach?
 Do you have a personal development plan?

 5. Using learning technologies to improve the intervention of L&D